PipedreamHQ/pipedream/docs-v2/pages/code/python/delay/README.md

   time.sleep(delay)
 ```

 The Python step above will hold the workflow's execution for this step for 30 seconds; however, 30 seconds will also _contribute_ to your credit usage.
-Also consider that workflows have a hard limit of {{$site.themeConfig.MAX_WORKFLOW_EXECUTION_LIMIT}} seconds.
+Also consider that workflows have a hard limit of {process.env.MAX_WORKFLOW_EXECUTION_LIMIT} seconds.